-This discussion and analysis is intended to present an overview of the Authority's financial performance for the years ended December 31, 2013 and 2012.
+This discussion and analysis is intended to present an overview of the Authority's financial performance for the years ended December 31, 2014 and 2013.
 The Authority's financial statements are prepared in accordance with Generally Accepted Accounting Principles (GAAP).
 This section is intended to provide an assessment of how the Authority's financial position has improved or deteriorated and identify the factors that, in management's view, significantly affected the Authority's overall financial position.
 It may contain opinions, assumptions, or conclusions by the Authority's management that should not be considered a replacement for the financial statements included in this report.

-The Statement of Net Position provides information about the nature and amount of investments in resources (assets) and the obligations to Authority creditors (liabilities).
+The Statement of Net Position provides information about the nature and amount of investments in resources (assets) and the obligations to Authority creditors (liabilities), as well as the deferred outflows and inflows of resources, with the difference between these amounts reported as net position.